snewell92/arlington-central-church/src/pages/index.md

 heading: Arlington Central Church
 description: >-
   A church of friends and family.
-offerings:
-  blurbs:
-    - image: /img/meeting-space.png
-      text: >
+blurb: >-
   A place to mature in your faith as a disciple of Christ.
 We use a technique called 'a story and a conversation' to engage ourselves in the greater narrative of God's story.
 Come join our family as we grow together and "keep in step with the Spirit"!
 ---